bhofmei/jbplugin-motifdens/README.md

     "colors" : { "CG" : "#A36085", "CHG": "#0072B2", "CHH" : "#CF8F00", "C" : "#00c29b" }
 ```

+### Window Size/Window Delta
+Density is computed using a sliding window technique to proudce.
+Density values must be computed when viewing a region for the first time.
+With large regions and small window delta(step size), the number of density "features" computed becomes very high and can cause memory issues in the browser.

+To avoid this, when zooomed out/viewing a large region, the window size/delta will automatically be adjusted to reduce the number of density "features".
+When this happens, black lines appear at the top and bottom of the track (unless clip markers are disabled).

+This option can be turned off with the `forceExactWindowSize` parameter.
+When zoomed out too far, the track gives a warning message.

+The `maxFeatureScreen` parameter determine what is considered too far zoomed out.
+This value is the maximum number of density features allowed in each block before changing the window size/delta or displaying the warning message.

 ### Dialog Menu
 Many of the parameters and settings can be adjusted using a dialog box in the track menu.
 Motifs can be added and removed.
 Colors can be changed to any of the possible color parameter types.
 The minimum and maximum density can be set to improve visualization.
 And the window size and window delta can be adjusted.